ArmedGuy/munition-framework/CONTRIBUTING.md

  * Prefix methods and accessors with _ if they are private or protected.
 (Protected can an be exception sometimes)
  * **Naming Conventions**
     - PascalCase for classes
-    - camelCase for class functions
+    - camelCase for class functions, class variables
-    - lower_case for static functions and global functions
+    - lower_case for static functions, global functions, static variables, global variables
     - UPPER_CASE for constants
     - **NOTE:** Some exceptions occur, such as Rails compability on the QueryBuilder class
  * 2 spaces for tabs.